The page below is from the manual of PRTG, our quick-to-install and easy-to-use network monitoring software

 Enter a meaningful display name for the template as it will appear in the web interface.

 Select sensors that you do not want to include into the device template.
-Mark the corresponding checkboxes of the sensors which you do not want to include into the device template.
+Mark the corresponding checkboxes of the sensors that you do not want to include into the device template.

 Click the Continue button to save your settings.
 If you change tabs or use the main menu, all changes to the settings will be lost!

-If your template file was saved successfully, you will see an according message.
+If your template file was saved successfully, you will see an according message and can review the sensors that were added.
 Click OK to finish.
 The device template is now stored in the program path of your PRTG core installation.
 Your device template file contains all sensors, including their settings, of the original device.

 During your next auto-discovery, choose the Automatic sensor creation using specific device template(s) option and select the name of your newly created device template from the list.
 PRTG will then try to discover the stored sensor types on the new (or existing) device.
 If the physical device answers to a sensor request, the sensor is added to the PRTG device.
 For detailed information, please see Auto-Discovery section.